PsychoCod3r/libcsv/README.md

-libcsv is a CSV library written for the C programming language.
+libcsv is a CSV library writen for the C programming language.
 It allows a user to parse CSV code and read it into an abstract table structure, as well as write a table back to a file.
 In the future I will add functions for reading and modifying the table structures themselves.